- Servers in 4 Countries Only

 I do appreciate VPNBook offering dedicated IPs, as not many in the marketplace do.
 Another plus point about their static IPs is that you can avail a refund if the service is not up to the mark.
 Typically, you have 30-days until you can request for a money back, which is quite reasonable!

-Since VPNBook is a free provider, its server listing is obviously not that impressive.
+Since VPNBook is a free provider, its server listing is obviously not that impressive as compare to other vpn reviews.
 For its PPTP and OpenVPN Protocols, you only have selected servers available in US, Canada, and France.
 However, VPNBook does integrate Smart CDN fallback to improve network speeds.

 Many user reviews about VPNBook claim that the service offers good protection.
 While that may be true, since I detected no leaks, the VPN still does keep connection logs.
 Any provider that indulges in logging is definitely not safe, particularly those that claim they are “Free”.